Let me paint a picture for you:

 So many times I see the bouquet being held up high, even blocking part of a person’s face!
 This is not photogenic and is not pleasing to the eye.
 Have it at your belly button with your arms slightly bent and relaxed.
 Your arms will look slimmed down and you won’t look nervous or awkward.

-Hold the bouquet on an angle so guests see the blooms, not stems
+Hold the bouquet at an angle so guests see the blooms, not stems

 You want to practice holding the flowers in a mirror so you’re comfortable with both the blooms pointing the right way and your arms slightly bent with the bouquet at your belly button.
 You’ll look like a rock star!